shukri74/random-password-generator/README.md

 ## Description

 The task was to write a random password generator in javascript which will use different types of characters (Uppercase, Lowercase, Special characters etc.) to generate a password of the user's chosen length.
-Browser prommpts are used to record the user's choices for the password such as, whether to included certain types of characters.
+Browser prommpts are used to record the user's choices for the password such as, whether to include certain types of characters.

 ![Screenshot](random%20password%20snip%20project.PNG)